“Nobody Died At Sandy Hook”

 “There should have been around 469 students and 83 faculty and staff to evacuate: Where are they?” pg.
 47

-So now it’s only 469?
-Back on page twenty-five, James Tracy claimed that it was 600:
+So now it’s 469?
+Back on page twenty-five, James Tracy put the number at 600.

 “The ‘iconic’ photograph that was taken by Shannon Hicks, Associate Editor of The Newtown Bee, which Dennis Cimino and I have subjected to an extensive and detailed analysis.
 It is the only photo we have of any children being evacuated from the school” pg.
 48